Hosting Handbook

 The law changed a couple of years ago and it specifically relates to the entertainment industry.
 In some venues ear defenders must be worn.
 The Council can be checking we are complying with the law.
 The law says the event organisers must designate areas over a certain decibel reading will be voluntary ear protection zones, where ear protection is provided and people on duty are advised to use them, and mandatory ear protection zones where the ear protection must be worn and action must be taken to reduce the exposure of those on duty.
 The Noise Team will be advising on the zones and actions that can be taken to reduce exposure without spoiling people’s experience of Greenbelt.

-If someone vomits in your venue, or just outside, call Control and let them know the location.
-We will have clean up kits and a few volunteers trained to use them to clear up.
 Do what you can to keep people away from the affected area to prevent anyone slipping over or spreading it.
 If you have absorbent material, such as paper towels, to cover it to make it less unpleasant and to stop it spreading, please do so, however the kits have more efficient absorbent material.

 It is very important that an accurate record of all accidents is kept, whether involving workers or members of the public, so that we can;

-If an accident occurs in your venue please ensure that you provide the details to Event Control or via a steward with a radio, even if the injured party does not require further first aid or medical assistance.
-Please complete a Safe Festival Campaign Reporting Card for all accidents, incidents and near misses.
-Copies of the form are held in your Venue Folder.
+If an accident occurs in your venue please ensure that you provide the details to Event Control (via Channel 1) on the radio, even if the injured party does not require further first aid or medical assistance.

 Greenbelt operates a Free-Flowing Venue Policy now.
 This means, unless specifically stated, festivalgoers are free to enter and leave venues as they desire, and we do not clear the venues between sessions.